jmarsik/SSASQueryProxy/README.md

 * you can use the lowest available App Service plan size (F1 - free tier)
   * even this free tier allows you to use HTTPS, but only with URL provided by Azure, not with your custom domain ... which is perfectly fine for the proxy
   * originally I thought that 64bit platform would be required (and that's not available in the free tier), but it looks like that the NuGet package with ADOMD.NET client only has "amd64" in its name, but in fact doesn't require 64bit platform ... proxy works even with 32bit platform
-* add item to Configuration - Application Settings named "allowedSsasServers" containing semicolon delimited list of allowed SSAS servers (could be also URLs to MSMDPUMP endpoints)
+* add item to Configuration - Application Settings named "allowedSsasServers" containing semicolon delimited list of allowed SSAS servers (probably URLs to MSMDPUMP endpoints)
 * add item to Configuration - Application Settings named "SCM\_DO\_BUILD\_DURING\_DEPLOYMENT" containing "true" if you plan to perform deployment by ZIP deploy

 You can use Git for deployment or you can just ZIP the repository content and upload it to ZIP deploy page in Azure Web App KUDU console.
 It's probably the easiest way.